Feugmo-Group/OrgoMol/README.md

 ## Currently Working On:

  - ~~Training and tuning hyperparamaters~~
- - Changing property units to eV
+ - ~~Changing property units to eV~~
- - Train on bigger dataset
+ - ~~Train on bigger dataset~~
+-  Changing how zToText works to create a more natural language problem
+ - Using preprocessing techniques on data

 ### Future